-It is unfortunate that although one in every three senior citizens across the world suffer from this condition, there is no cure available for this condition.
+It is unfortunate that although one in every three senior citizens across the world suffers from this condition, there is no cure available for this condition.
 While this may seem demotivating, there are several ways to ensure its prevention.

 The most effective way of preventing this life-changing condition is to make dietary changes.
 While this may seem like a small step, it makes a big impact.